santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 ============================
-Logbook Entry 14 (4:43pm, May 22, 2024)
+Logbook Entry 15 (4:43pm, May 22, 2024)
 ============================

-`process_input` isn't going that well.
-I decided to scrap what I had.
-It was too confusing to continue.
-Going to approach each type of line one at a time now
+This `process_input` function may be the hardest part of the assignment...
+Here are a list of issues I've found when parsing the line.
+- We need to define an instruction type for each type of line
+- If the line *is* the instruction type, then it needs to be skipped over...